dexterlabora/generate-api-index/README.md

 ## Overview

-This script automates the generation of the Cisco Meraki API documentation directly from the OpenAPI specification.
+This script automates the generation of the [Meraki API Index](https://developer.cisco.com/meraki/api/api-index/) documentation directly from the OpenAPI specification.
 It fetches the latest API spec and parses it to extract and organize API paths, operations, parameters, and response schemas into a human-readable format.

 ### Outputs: